-Here are some of the things we use camping stoves for
+Here are some of the things you can cook using a camping stove:

 - Boiling water for coffee, tea, hot chocolate, etc